theobald-software/theobald-software.github.io/content/_en/xtract-is/deltaq/datasource-parameters.md

 **Low Value** (4) designates the comparison value or the lower interval limit.<br>
 **High Value** (5) designates the upper interval limitation.

+{: .box-note }
+**Note:** The Low Value column must be filled for each operator.<br>
+The High Value column is only used by operators that expect a second parameter.<br>
+Add *@* right before the value to mark it as a variable.

 |Operator|Description|
 |:---|:---|
 | = | Equal|